FAQ

 Q. Why doesn’t MAG Ireland run demos anymore?

 A. A decade ago, MAG Ireland was on the streets, banging on the doors of the the insurers, the Dept. of Transport & so on.
 Today, in a lot of cases, we’re inside those doors pushing the riders rights issues with the relevant people and we have found that steady communication with the relevant agencies can get the riders rights agenda taken seriously.
 It’s a different approach to that of a decade ago.
-Demonstrations & protest rides are difficult to organise and manage, and they achieve very little in real terms.
-Our Government has a long history of ignoring protests as hauliers, taxi drivers and farmers have all discovered of late.
-Demos certainly have their place – they help to boost MAG membership plus they make people feel that MAG is “doing something”.
-So MAG might well run more demos in future, but as a campaign tool they are the least effective weapon we have.

 Q. Where does the money go?

-A. MAG Ireland ‘s principal outgoings are the rent for the office, utility bills, printing, postage & consumables like paper.
-A small portion of our funds goes to FEMA to enable us, together with other riders rights organisations across Europe, to fight your corner at the EU level.
-All MAG executive members are volunteers, and we each meet the costs of attending meetings etc. out of our own pockets.
-Accounts are presented at the annual AGM, and available for any member to inspect on the day.
+All MAG executive members are volunteers and each meets the costs of attending meetings etc. out of their own pockets.
+Accounts are presented to the membership at the AGM, and are available for any MAG Ireland member to inspect on the day.

 Q. Why did MAG Ireland do [this] instead of doing [that]?